 Download our Free App to your IPhone or AndroidBack

-Its purpose is to coordinate and monitor what is done by agencies who work together to safeguard children, protect them from harm and promote their welfare.
+The purpose of the Local Safeguarding Children's Board (LSCB) is to coordinate and monitor what is done by agencies who work together to safeguard children, protect them from harm and promote their welfare.

 The LSCB has agreed three priorities for safeguarding children and young people in North Lincolnshire.
 These are:

-The Local Safeguarding Children Board works to the definition of Safeguarding and promoting the welfare of children which is:
+The LSCB works to the definition of Safeguarding and promoting the welfare of children which is:

 (Reference: Working Together 2013)